christophknabe/akka-crawl/README.md

 ## TODO ##

 * Throttle the crawling, when the average scan times get longer and longer (more than 5 seconds)
-* Report how many `ScanPage` commands were in the mailbox of the `CrawlerManager` actor, when it received the `PrintFinalStatistics` command.
+* Report how many `ScanPage` commands were in the mailbox of the `CrawlerManager` actor, when it received the `PrintScanSummary` command.